Charlie-Perrine/monte-carlo-tree-search/README.md

 ## (IN PROGRESS) Monte Carlos Tree Search and Advantage Actor Critic

-Python implementation of a [Monte Carlo Tree Search](https://int8.io/monte-carlo-tree-search-beginners-guide) (MCTS) and Advtange Actor Critic (A2C) to Tic Tac Toe.
+Python implementation of a [Monte Carlo Tree Search](https://int8.io/monte-carlo-tree-search-beginners-guide) (MCTS) and Advantage Actor Critic (A2C) to Tic Tac Toe.

 ### Overview